Couples Counselling

 • Do you feel frustrated or hopeless in a relationship with a partner who is neurodivergent or neurotypical?

-• Are you seeking clarity and understanding of what ADHD brain-based symptoms are?
+• Are you seeking clarity and understanding of what ADHD brain-based behaviors are?

-• Do you want to change how you respond to your partner who has ADHD?
+• Do you want to change how you respond to your ADHD partner?

-• Do you find it difficult to change unhelpful behaviours?
+• Do you find it difficult to change unhelpful behaviors?

 • Do you feel like you’re always getting blamed when things go wrong?